mcdonc/.nixconfig/videos/excited/script.rst

 I think people should be excited about NixOS.
 Or at least not dismissive.
 I can explain to you why I think this.

+I've been using NixOS for a little over a month.
+I had no intention of creating *two* videos about it, let alone 39 of them.
+It was just organic happenstance.
+I have converted five systems in my place to NixOS from various other distributions.
+The only thing that is left is really a Raspberry Pi that runs my front door unlock, and that will likely get converted too in time.

-I don't feel like I'm wasting my time with NixOS.
+This is mostly because I don't feel like I'm wasting my time with NixOS.
 I don't mind spending seemingly arbitrary amounts of time to create and maintain a shared, repeatable configuration.
 Here's why:

+- I am not a smart man.

 - My systems all have the same set of installed programs.

 - If I need to, I can deviate from the shared norm for just one system.